aidi11/WavesPlatform/WavesLiteClient.md

 # WavesPlatform
+Welcome to the WavesPlatform wiki!

-WavesLiteClient is a mobile client to WavesPlatform
+WavesLiteClient is a mobile client to WavesPlatform.

 [https://waveswallet.io](http://www.waveswalletclient.cf/waveswallet.io)